Years 9 – 11

 In Year 10, pupils embark upon their GCSE and IGCSE courses and all that that offers in terms of challenge and excitement.
 There are further chances to expand their co-curricular activities, including the Duke of Edinburgh programme which begins with the Bronze Award in Year 10.

 Towards the end of Year 10 and through the course of Year 11 pupils begin to look ahead in terms of career and Sixth Form studies.
-A comprehensive programme of advice, presentations and interviews, including a one to one interview with the Headmaster for each pupil, is offered via tutors, House and Year teams and Senior Teachers in conjunction with the Careers department.
+A comprehensive programme of advice, presentations and interviews, including a one to one interview with the Head for each pupil, is offered via tutors, House and Year teams and Senior Teachers in conjunction with the Careers department.
 In the Autumn Term a whole day and evening of events devoted to “The Sixth Form and Beyond” is organised and this is followed up by a Sixth Form Subject Forum event in January.
 A variety of opportunities related to career research are offered throughout this time.

 We like to think about where our pupils will be when they are 25 and Year 11 is an excellent opportunity to explore their aspirations.